15 FAM 240

 a.
 State-controlled property only: Designate GO or leased properties as TDY quarters if they are (a) in excess of post’s housing requirements, or (b) unsuitable for permanent housing or other official use.
 If post has no surplus GO quarters, post’s ICASS council may authorize leased units for TDY housing.

 b.
 State-controlled property only: Posts wishing to operate TDY quarters must request prior authorization from OBO/PRE/RPL/PM.
 This authorization will be limited to a maximum of two years, at which time post must seek renewed authorization.
 The original application, and any requests for renewals, must contain a complete justification—including estimated operating expenses—and an updated rate schedule.
 (See 15 FAM 249.2-3.)
 OBO authorization is not required if a sole, non-State agency funds the entire cost of the lease and all associated operating expenses.

 c.
 State-controlled property only: OBO may allow for exceptions to the above-mentioned application and eligibility criteria, provided appropriate stakeholders are consulted and concurrence is received.

 e.
 USAID-controlled property only: USAID missions must consult with the Overseas Management Division, Bureau for Management, USAID/Washington (USAID/W - M/MS/OMD) with regard to operating lodging facilities (guest houses) either directly by USAID, or through a contract or license agreement with a local contractor or employee association.
-ADS 526 contains guidance on the establishment and management of USAID guest houses.
+USAID's Automated Directives System (ADS) Chapter 526 contains guidance on the establishment and management of USAID guest houses.
 6 FAM 540 governs mission use by employee associations.

 15 FAM 249.2-3 Rate Schedule for Transient Quarters